oliworx/oliworx.github.com/_posts/2021-08-08-linux-backup-script-with-rsync.md

 exit 0
 ```

 ### How to use
 - make the script executable: `chmod +x backup-home.sh`
 - copy it to a folder of our PATH : `cp backup-home.sh ~/.local/bin`
-- grap a copy of [rsync-homedir-excludes/rsync-homedir-excludes.txt](https://github.com/rubo77/rsync-homedir-excludes) and modify it to your needs
+- get a copy of [rsync-homedir-excludes/rsync-homedir-excludes.txt](https://github.com/rubo77/rsync-homedir-excludes) and modify it to your needs
 - create a linux partition on an external drive, like Ext4 or XFS
 - plug in the external drive to store the backup
 - open a terminal an run `backup-home.sh` to start a new backup